-Following MOST, the normalized surface-layer scaling, the normalised spectra at different heights should collapse onto one single curve at high frequencies, which was observed at heights between 40 m amsl and 80 m amsl at the FINO1 platform for |ζ| < 1.
-However, this is not always the case in fig. 10, fig. 11, and fig. 12.
-Deviations from MOST for the PSDs estimates at 6 m amsl were expected due to the contribution of wave-induced momentum flux (section 5.1)Deviations from surface-layer scaling may be partly attributed to transducer-induced flow distortion.
+Following surface-layer scaling, the normalised spectra at different heights should collapse onto one single curve at high frequencies, which was observed at heights between 40 m amsl and 80 m amsl at FINO1 for $|\zeta| < 1$.
+However, this is not always the case in fig. 8, fig. 9, and fig. 10.
+Deviations from surface-layer scaling may be partly attributed to transducer-induced flow distortion.
 Regarding the velocity data at 45 m amsl, the measurement noises lift the high-frequency range of the velocity spectra above the spectral slope predicted by eq.
 (5) or eq.
 (6).
 At 18 m amsl, eqs.
-(5) and (6) predict remarkably well the velocity spectra at f_r > 3, indicating that surface-layer scaling is applicable at this height.
+(5) and (6) predict remarkably well the velocity 395 spectra at $f_r > 3$, indicating that surface-layer scaling is applicable at this height.